SamBumgardner/Intro-To-Video-Game-Development/assignments/a2_git_fork_contribution.md

-# Assignment 2: What do we already know about Git?
+# Assignment 2: Using the GitHub Fork-and-Branch Contribution Strategy

 ## Purpose
 Now that we've talked through how to use git in excruciating detail, it's time to demonstrate we're